-Any hardship cases will be considered on an individual basis and must be brought to the attention of the Board of Education in writing prior to the payment due date.
+Any hardship cases will be considered on an individual basis and must be brought to the attention of the Board of Christian Education in writing prior to the payment due date.

-This policy of the Board of Education is written due to previous issues with late tuition payments.
-We have a fiscal responsibility to both you as a parent and to the congregation of St. John.
+The board has a fiscal responsibility to both you as a parent and to the congregation of St. John.
 Every effort will be made to consider the needs of each family.

 Please Note: Tuition fees are subject to yearly review by the Board of Christian Education and are published prior to the school year.
-Current rates are available on the website.